Strengthen Your Mental Health

 Everyone can strengthen their mental health with some intentional effort.

-If making changes on your own becomes too hard, you can always make an appointment with a counselor
+If making changes on your own becomes too hard, you can always make an appointment with a counselor.
+Click on the button below to take a self-assessment.

-Explore the following resources to asses and enhance your mental health.
+Explore the following resources to assess and enhance your mental health.

 - Coping with Covid Trauma